fjfinch/OPSEC/notes/21 Active Directory/SMB & NetBios/3 Shares & Files Listing.md

 # Shares & Files Listing
+Windows AD also has a option "Enable access-based enumeration", which displays the shares based on user permissions.
+If a user does not have read permission, the share will not be visible.

 WARNING: Does 'pizza' test need password to pass???
 Maybe need domain tag and port tag.